zkemail/zk-email-verify/README.md

 The full email header and body check circuit, with 7-byte packing and final public output compression, is **3,115,057 constraints**, with 21 public signals. zkey size was originally 1.75GB, and with tar.gz compression it is now 982 MB.

+In the browser, on a 2019 Intel Mac on Chrome, proving uses 7.3/8 cores. zk-gen takes 384 s, groth16 prove takes 375 s, and witness calculation takes 9 s.

-Proof generation time on 16 CPUs took 97 seconds.
-Zkey 0 took 17 minutes.
+For baremetal, proof generation time on 16 CPUs took 97 seconds.
+Generating zkey 0 took 17 minutes.
 Unclear about zkey 1.
 Zkey 2 took 5 minutes. r1cs + wasm generation took 5 minutes.
 Witness generation took 16 seconds. cpp witness gen file generation (from script 6) took 210 minutes.

 ### Scrubbing Sensitive Files